-- Wipe down the lines before you hang clothes on them.
+- Wipe down the lines before you hang clothes on them

-- Pair socks together when you hang them up so you don’t have to hunt for matches later.
+- Pair socks together when you hang them up

-- Hang white clothes in the sun so they’ll dry faster.
+- Hang white clothes in the sun so they’ll dry faster

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.